What Can I Do (The Corrs song)

 "What Can I Do" is a song by Irish band the Corrs, from their second and breakthrough album, Talk on Corners (1997).
 The song was originally released in January 1998, but its moderate charting success was limited, due to the time of the shooting of the video.
-The song was later re-released in August the same year in a remixed form by Tin Tin Out, which generated more attention, reaching number three in the United Kingdom.
+The song was later re-released in August the same year in remixed form by Tin Tin Out, which generated more attention, reaching number three in the United Kingdom.
 The song received generally favorable reviews from music critics, though some felt it was not as strong as their previous songs.
 An accompanying music video was released, which was shot in New Zealand during their world tour.

 Background

 The original version of the song, which appeared on the original release of Talk on Corners, is a slow doo-wop style song, which is much lighter.
 However, the Tin Tin Out remix, which later appeared on the album's special edition release, is more guitar riffed with the addition of orchestral strings in the latter half of the song performed by the Duke Quartet.
 The voice range is a chord of A major and spans from G3 to C5.
-The Corrs have regularly performed this song live in concert since the start of the Talk on Corners World Tour in November 1997, originally performing the album version, but later switching to the Tin Tin Out version on an on-off basis in May 1998, then permanently from September 1998 onwards.
+The Corrs have regularly performed this song live in concert since the start of the Talk on Corners World Tour in November 1997, originally performing the album version, but later switching to the Tin Tin Out version permanently from September 1998 onwards.